 Jayne retired from the USAF as a Lieutenant Colonel in 2006.
 Her 20 years of service included duty as Chief, Personnel, Squadron Commander and Assistant Chief, Wing Inspections.
 She holds a BS in Behavioral Science from the USAF Academy, an MA in Human Resource Development from The George Washington University and a Master of Military Operational Art and Science from Air University.
 Jayne came to RBCS in 2007 as an Elementary teacher assistant.
 In 2009 she assumed duties as Human Resources Director.
 She is an active member of Niceville United Methodist Church and has 2 children.

-Amy Shaw serves as the Director of Development.
-She is an alumna of Crestview High School and a graduate from the University of West Florida with a Bachelors of Arts in Criminal Justice.
+Amy Shaw serves as the Director of Advancement.
+She is a graduate from the University of West Florida with a Bachelors of Arts in Criminal Justice.
 She is a graduate of both Okaloosa and Walton Leadership.
 She joined the RBCS Leadership team in 2009.
 Amy is currently working on her International Advancement Certification for Advancement Directors through ISM.
 She resides in Santa Rosa Beach, Fl. with her husband Lincoln and twin boys.

 Joe serves as the Principal of RBCS Destin Campus.
 His teaching background is varied having taught at the Air Force Judge Advocate General School, during his active duty days, and most recently nearly five years at our Niceville campus serving as a special needs instructor.
 He has a B.S.
 Degree in Workforce Education and Training from Southern Illinois University, and is currently pursuing a Master's of Education degree from Liberty University in Administration and Supervision.
 He is married to the former Rebecca Emholtz.
 They have five children and three grandchildren.
 They attend Niceville First Assembly of God.